 • Italy Country Guide by Lonely Planet

-This comprehensive Country Guide on Italy by Lonely Planet is also rated five on Amazon.
+This comprehensive Country Guide to Italy by Lonely Planet is also rated five stars on Amazon.

 You can get it for 18.19USD on Amazon.

 • Fodor’s The Best of Italy: Full-color Travel Guide

 Fodor’s The Best of Italy Travel Guide is fourth on our list of The Best Travel Books for Italy.